Olympia High School (Orlando, Florida)

-Olympia High School is an American public high school which opened on August 13, 2001, in unincorporated Orange County, Florida, United States, near Orlando.
+Olympia High School is a public secondary school located in Orlando, Florida.
+OHS first opened on August 13, 2001, as a relief school for Dr. Phillips High School in unincorporated Orange County, Florida, United States, near Orlando.

 Olympia serves the following in the MetroWest area: Gotha, Windermere, and sections of Lake Butler.

+In 2026 the student body was 37% Hispanic, 27% Black, 25% White, and 6% Asian.